MyTooliT/ICOc/Documentation/Tutorials.md

 ### Preparation

-- The tests assume that the STH is called `Tanja`.
-Please rename the STH accordingly.
-To do that you can use the steps described [here](#tutorials:section:sth-renaming).
+- The tests assume that the name of the STH is stored in `STH` → `NAME` in the configuration file `config.yaml`.
 - Some of the STH tests assume that you connected the SHA/STH or STU via the programming cable.
 Please do that, since otherwise these tests will fail.

 ### Execution